chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 - _Simple Scriptable Event_ asset which holds the listeners and is used to trigger the event
 - _Simple Scriptable Event Listener_ component which reacts to an event being triggered

-### Raising With Editor
+### Raising Events In Unity Components
 First, create a _Simple Scriptable Event_ asset by right-clicking in the _Project Window_ and selecting _Create/Scriptable Event/Simple Scriptable Event_.
-The event asset can be renamed placed anywhere in the project:
+The event asset can be renamed and placed anywhere in the project:
 <p align="center">
   <img width="70%" src="simple-scriptable-event-create.png"/>
 </p>